Rational partition models under iterative proportional scaling

 \end{example}

 In the case that $(\T,\theta)$ is stratified and balanced, the staged tree model $\Mcal_\T$ is also a partition model.
-Since the tree is stratified the associated matrix $A_\T$ with the monomial map $\phi_\T$ (defined in \eqref{eq:TreeToricMap}) is a \multipart matrix, and being balanced implies that $\Mcal_\T=\tMT=\Mcal_{A_\T}$.
+Since the tree is stratified the associated matrix $A_\T$ with the monomial map $\phi_\T$ (defined in \eqref{eq:TreeToricMap}) is a \multipart matrix, and being balanced implies that $\Mcal_\T=\widetilde{\Mcal}_{\T_A}=\Mcal_{A_\T}$.

-Note that the set of models defined by matrices whose associated tree $A_\T$ is a balanced, stratified staged tree is slightly larger than the set of staged tree models arising from balanced, stratified staged trees.
+Note that the set of models defined by \multipart matrices $A$ whose associated tree $\T_A$ is a balanced, stratified staged tree is larger than the set of staged tree models arising from balanced, stratified staged trees.
 When the matrix $A$ has repeated columns, this information is lost when constructing the tree graph $\T_A$.
 Thus the staged tree model arising from $(\T_A,\theta_A)$ is the model obtained by removing repeated columns from a staged matrix $A$.

-\begin{example} Consider the matrix $A$ from Example \ref{ex:connectionratio}, which is also used throughout Section \ref{sec:GRIP}.
-On the left the associated tree $(\T_A,\theta_A)$ is drawn and on the right we color portions of the matrix corresponding to the blue and red florets.
+\begin{example} Consider the matrix $A$ from Example \ref{ex:connectionratio}, which is used throughout Section \ref{sec:GRIP}.
+On the left of Figure \ref{Fig:TreeFlorets} the associated tree $(\T_A,\theta_A)$ is drawn and on the right we color portions of the matrix corresponding to the blue and red florets.
 We draw double circles around four of the leaves to indicate that the associated column is repeated in the matrix $A$.
-However, the underlying labelled tree graph is exactly the same as in Examples \ref{ex:firststagedtree} and \ref{ex:unbalanced}, and hence is a stratified and balanced staged tree.
+However, the underlying labeled tree graph is exactly the same as in Examples \ref{ex:firststagedtree} and \ref{ex:unbalanced}, and hence is a stratified and balanced staged tree.

 \scalebox{0.9}{